 Here’s some solid reasons to make your own sorbet at home:

-- Homemade sorbet is far superior in flavor to most store-bought varieties, but you should see for yourself 🙂
+- Homemade sorbet is far superior in flavor to most store-bought varieties, make it once and you’ll make it again!

-- Sugar No way around this, and after all, we’re making dessert 🙂
+- Sugar: No way around this, and after all, we’re making dessert, right?

-- Citrus Juice and Zest This recipe calls for tangerine juice, but you could totally use freshly-squeezed orange juice.
-You’ll also need some zest from the outside of the orange too.
+- Citrus Juice and Zest: This recipe calls for tangerine juice, but you could use freshly-squeezed orange juice or any other citrus for that matter.
+You’ll also need some zest from the outside of the orange for extra flavor.